coreemu/core/doc/intro.rst

 #.
 Ease of use - In a few clicks the user should have a running network.
 #.
 Efficiency and scalability - A node is more lightweight than a full virtual machine.
 Tens of nodes should be possible on a standard laptop computer.
 #.
-Real software - Run real implementation code, protocols, networking stacks.
+Software re-use - Re-use real implementation code, protocols, networking stacks.
 #.
 Networking - CORE is focused on emulating networks and offers various ways to connect the running emulation with real or simulated networks.
 #.
 Hackable - The source code is available and easy to understand and modify.